Neargye/magic_enum/doc/reference.md

 * Returns a typesafe bijective mix of several enum values.
 This can be used to emulate 2D switch/case statements.

-* Return type is `optional<FusedEnum>` where FusedEnum is an enum.
+* Return type is `optional<FusedEnum>` where FusedEnum is an incomplete enum.
 It is unique for any given combination of `Es...`.

+* Switch/case statement over an incomplete enum is a Visual Studio warning C4064, so you have to silent or ignore it.

 * Examples